 Yamamoto Tsunetomo re-describes samurai philosophy after more than a century of Japanese peace.
 Much wisdom can be learned from this book.

-If you’re a fan of Japanese anime or culture, maybe you’re quite familiar with samurai and the story.
-But this book will explain the history and wisdom of samurai that little known to the western world.
+If you’re a fan of Japanese anime or culture, perhaps you’re familiar with samurai and the story.
+But this book will explain the history and wisdom of samurai that are little known to the western world.

-In addition to the five recommended books, in recent weeks I’ve also tried to learn a foreign language, namely Russian.
-Through the book Practical Russian in 1 Week by Laura Gracefull.
-Not many people know I tried learning other languages, I’ve tried Russian, Italian, and Japanese several times.
-But lately, I want to focus on one language first.
-If you’re interested in watching a TV series or movie, you can also read 3 recommended TV series and other things to do in the summer at home
+In addition to the five recommended books, in recent weeks, I’ve also tried to learn a foreign language, Russian.
+Through the book Practical Russian in 1 Week by Laura Graceful.
+Not many people know I tried learning other languages.
+I’ve attempted to learn Russian, Italian, and Japanese several times.
+But lately, I want to focus on one language.
+If you’re interested in watching a TV series or movie, you can also read 3 recommended TV series and other things to do in the summer at home.

 I’ve resumed the list of book recommendations in Likewise.
 Happy reading!